bhavana-devulapally/world-happiness-report-data-visualizaton/README.md

 ## Conclusion

-The analysis and visualizations presented in this report shed light on the factors that contribute to global happiness.
-Through a combination of geographical, economic, and health-related data, this report provides a holistic view of how countries' happiness levels have evolved and how they are influenced by different factors.
+The analysis and visualizations presented above shed light on the factors that contribute to global happiness.
+Through a combination of geographical, economic, and health-related data, this report provides a holistic view of how countries happiness levels have evolved and how they are influenced by different factors.

 By focusing on increasing healthy life expectancy, reducing corruption, improving GDP, and providing individuals with more freedom in making life choices, countries can continue to improve happiness scores and quality of life for their citizens.